Moving to the Dominican Republic

 When we asked expats and global nomads about the quality of medical care in the Dominican Republic, they replied:

 "The Dominican Republic has a wide range of medical services available to its citizens and visitors.
 The country has a number of public and private hospitals, clinics, and medical centers that offer a variety of medical services, including general practice, emergency care, and specialized treatments.
 The country also has a number of medical schools and universities that offer medical degrees and training.
 In addition, the Dominican Republic has a number of medical tourism companies that offer medical services to international visitors.
-The quality of medical care in the Dominican Republic is generally good, and the cost of medical services is generally lower than in other countries," said one expat.
+The quality of medical care in the Dominican Republic is generally good, and the cost of medical services is generally lower than in other countries," replied one expat when asked about moving to Dominican Rep.

 About the Author